C5T/Current/integrations/nodejs/README.md

 Also, in addition to `JSFunction` (which is `JSFunctionReturning<void>`), this integration also provides the `JSScopedFunction = JSScopedFunctionReturning<void>` primitive, for C++ objects corresponding to C++ functions that do not need to cross the sync/async boundary.
 A `JSFunction` can be used instead of a `JSScopedFunction` anywhere, while, in async contexts, `JSFunction`, not `JSScopedFunction`, shoul dbe used.
 In simple terms, `JSScopedFunction` does not indicate to the V8 engine that the function may need to be invoked later, and thus it would not have the async call context created for itself.

+Finally, while `JSAsync` performs one asynchronous operation, `JSAsyncLoop` makes it possible for the C++ code to intertwine with the JavaScript event loop.
+Use it when JavaScript functions need to be called from within C++, at arbitrary times, as many times as necessary.

 #### Lambdas and Traits

 While this integration exports the `CPP2JS` and `JS2CPP` functions, the user would hardly need to use them.